InnerSourceCommons/managing-innersource-projects/measuring/metrics.md

 clear workflow followed by any developer within the organization.

-On the other hand, if the workflow is not well defined or if the development infrastructure allows to have work arounds, this may lead to situations where shortcuts are usual, and developers and managers may get frustrated at some point.
+On the other hand, if the workflow is not well defined or if the development infrastructure allows to have work-arounds, this may lead to situations where shortcuts are usual, and developers and managers may get frustrated at some point.